-Second, a belief is justified enough for knowledge only if it is based on acceptable evidence or information.
+Second, a belief is justified enough for knowledge only if it is based on acceptable evidence.
 In a perfect world, we would only rely on evidence that we knew for a fact was true or accurate.
 But we are rarely in that kind of situation.
-Usually, we have to make our decisions on the basis of information that we are pretty sure about, but not 100 percent convinced of.
-Usually, the acceptability of some bit of information of evidence depends on where it came from, on its source.
+Usually, we have to make our decisions on the basis of information that we are pretty sure about, but not one hundred percent convinced of.
+Usually, the acceptability of some piece of evidence depends on where it came from, on its source.
 Some sources of evidence are better than others for certain kinds of beliefs, and it is always an important question whether a given source of evidence is trustworthy in a particular case.
 Direct visual observation is a good source of evidence for beliefs about the colors of objects but it is not a good source of evidence for beliefs about other physical properties of objects.
 You can often tell just by looking whether something is brown or red, but it is pretty much impossible to tell just by looking whether something will dissolve when placed in water.
 You can tell by looking whether someone is tall or male, but not whether they are a lawyer or a doctor.
 You can sometimes tell by looking whether a bridge needs to be repainted but not whether the bridge is at risk of collapse.
-Some care is needed when we are deciding what to believe or what to do to ensure that our decisions are based on evidence of the right kind.
+A lot of care is needed when we are deciding what to believe or what to do to ensure that our decisions are based on acceptable evidence.